Pages

 Directions

-Chop the salami and provolone into bit size pieces, chunks work best if you can get thick pieces of cheese and salami.
+Chop the salami and provolone annd butter into bit size pieces, chunks work best if you can get thick pieces of cheese and salami.
 Grate the Parmesan and mozzarella.
 Mix the meat and cheeses together along with lot's of fresh black pepper.
 Add some olive oil to moisten.

 Make the Italian bread dough and after the first rising spread the bread dough on lightly floured surface to 12-inch rectangle.